Appointed by the Senate on November 19, 2009.

 Jagadeesh Gokhale is a senior fellow at the Cato Institute.
 He earlier worked at the American Enterprise Institute as a visiting scholar (2003), the U.S. Treasury Department as a consultant (2002), and the Federal Reserve Bank of Cleveland as a senior economic advisor (1990-2003).
 An economist by training, his main research fields are macro and public economics with a special focus on the effects of fiscal policy on future generations.
 During 2008, he served as a member of the Task Force on Sustainability Issues for the Federal Accounting Standards Advisory Board.

-Dr. Gokhale is a co-author of Fiscal and Generational Imbalances that revealed the US fiscal imbalance to be in the tens of trillions of dollars.
+Dr. Gokhale is a co-author of Fiscal and Generational Imbalances that revealed the U.S. fiscal imbalance to be in the tens of trillions of dollars.
 Another book by him entitled Social Security: A Fresh Look at Policy Alternatives is forthcoming from the University of Chicago Press in 2010.
-Term of Office: November 2009 - September 2015.
+Current term of office: November 2009 through September 2015.